 Judith Moritz

-Judith Moritz is the BBC’s North of England Correspondent and is a regular contributor to the BBC’s national and international news programmes, including the Today programme on Radio 4, the Ten O’Clock news on BBC One, and the World Service.
+Judith Moritz is Special Correspondent for BBC News and is a regular contributor to the BBC’s national and international news programmes, including the Today programme on Radio 4, the Ten O’Clock news on BBC One, and the World Service.
 She is also a frequent writer for the BBC website.

 Judith has spent 25 years reporting complex court cases and inquiries, including those relating to Harold Shipman, Ian Brady, the Morecambe Bay disaster and the Rochdale and Rotherham grooming cases.
 She has specialised in the legal aftermath of Hillsborough and has led the BBC’s coverage of the Manchester Arena bombing in the years since the attack.